arma7x/svelte-telekram/README.md

-# kaios-svelte-starter
+# svelte-telekram

-A simple starter template for building a KaiOS app using Svelte and TypeScript.
+A Telegram client for building a KaiOS app using Svelte and TypeScript.

 ### Development and testing